cynthiasystems/CynthiaMachineLearning/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any bugs or issues while using the Cynthia Java Client, please open a new issue in the repository.
+If you encounter any bugs or issues while using Cynthia Machine Learning, please open a new issue in the repository.
 When reporting an issue, please provide the following information:

 - A clear and concise title for the issue.